 While these concepts are built upon a Lean background, Lean was built and has evolved by borrowing, re-framing and repurposing existing business management ideas.

 These concepts are not just for Lean people, but for every leader at all levels of the business.
 They are reflection points to access the health of your processes, your people, your suppliers, your strategy and your purpose.

 These articles reflect on the key ideas and concepts from the 14 Management Principles from “The Toyota Way” by Jeffrey Liker.
 Lean is not about squeezing more from less.
-It’s about removing everything that stops us delivering greater value to our customers.
+It’s about removing everything that stops us from delivering greater value to our customers.

 - Problem Solving | People & Partners | The Right Process | Long Term Philosophy

 Businesses are always at risk of sacrificing their long term goals to achieve short term results.
 This is particularly evident with the quarterly reporting cycles where the decisions taken may help the end of quarter results but may slow down progress.

 The Right Process